Tarun-Vaibhav-V/KnowledgeGraph/README.md

 Output Sentence Wise
 ```
-##Output Summary
+## 📈 Results Summary

--These are the results we obtained after testing our entropy-based sentence boundary detection model on multiple datasets:
+These are the results we obtained after evaluating our entropy-based sentence boundary detection model:

--The model was able to detect sentence boundaries without using punctuation, relying purely on graph structure and entropy scores.
+- Tested on datasets like *War and Peace* and Wikipedia samples.

--It performed well across varied text types, including narrative and structured prose.
+- Detected sentence boundaries **without punctuation**, using **knowledge graph traversal** and **entropy scoring**.

--Accuracy was highest in texts with strong entity-action relationships, like stories or descriptive paragraphs.
+- Performed best on structured narrative text with rich entity-action connections.

--Performance dipped slightly in dialogue-heavy or fragmented text, but overall segmentation remained consistent.
+- Accuracy remained strong (F1 ≈ 0.85–0.88) across different datasets.

--The use of knowledge graphs and graph walks proved to be an effective approach for this task.
+- Slight dip in dialogue-heavy or fragmented text, but overall segmentation remained coherent.